Todd Rokita: Social media

 In December 2022, Rokita filed a lawsuit against TikTok, claiming that the platform exposes minors to age-inappropriate content and puts users' data at risk.

+Eyes on Education

+On February 5, 2024, Rokita launched a website called Eyes on Education, which aims to stop "objectionable curricula, policies, or programs affecting children".
+It features a submission form where people can report school material that they believe violates Indiana law.
+School officials responded that they were not informed of the website's existence and that the complaints are not vetted before appearing on the site.

 Political positions

 Abortion

 Rokita opposes abortion and has maintained a 100% anti-abortion voting record according to the National Right to Life Committee.
 He stated he believes that life begins from the moment of conception "without exception".

 Affordable Care Act

 In 2013, Rokita stated the Affordable Care Act was "one of the most insidious laws ever created by man".

 Agriculture

 Rokita opposes direct federal government regulation of agriculture.
 As a former representative of a heavy-farming district in Indiana, he supported deregulating agriculture.

 Cannabis

-Rokita has a "D" rating from NORML for his voting history on cannabis-related causes.
-He opposes recreational use of marijuana, citing concern that it is a "gateway drug" to more dangerous narcotics.
-He expressed willingness to support legalization of some medical uses for marijuana only if the THC is removed.
+Rokita opposes recreational use of cannabis, citing concern that it is a "gateway drug" to more dangerous narcotics.
+He expressed willingness to support legalization of some medical uses for cannabis only if the THC is removed.

 Rokita is a supporter of industrial hemp, having voted to allow its production.
 In December 2018, he told a group of local Republicans that legalizing industrial hemp "could help the farming community".